Why do I hide my physical pain?

 Why do I hide my physical pain?
 Unmasking the reasons behind concealing my suffering

-The temptation to hide
+The temptation to hide my physical pain

 The burden of physical pain

 The burden of physical pain is heavy, both physically and emotionally.
 It consumes your thoughts, distorts your perceptions, and saps away your energy.
 It's not something you can simply brush off or ignore.
 But society often teaches us to do just that—to hide our pain, to push through it, and to keep up appearances.
 It tells us that expressing pain is a sign of weakness, that we should grin and bear it.
 And as women, we are particularly susceptible to these societal expectations.
 Hiding your pain becomes a coping mechanism.

 "Society often teaches us to do just that—to hide our physical pain, to push through it, and to keep up appearances."